 - Vitamin B9 (Folate/Folic Acid).
 Vitamin B9 is most often recommended to pregnant women, as it can help lower the risk of birth defects.
 It can also help form red blood cells and encourage cell growth.
-Folate is B9 in natural form, while folic acid is the synthesized form.
-B9 can be found in leafy greens such as spinach, citrus fruits, nuts, and enriched breads.
+Folate is B9 in its natural form, while folic acid is the synthesized form.
+B9 can be found in leafy greens like spinach, citrus fruits, nuts, and enriched bread.

 - Vitamin B12 (Cobalamin).
 Vitamin B12 is essential for keeping your blood cells healthy.
-It can also help your nerves cells, and is known for producing energy.
-B12 can be found in fish, meat, and poultry, as well as eggs, milk, and cheese.
+It can also help your nerve cells and is known for producing energy.
+B12 can be found in fish, meat, poultry, eggs, milk, and cheese.
 Vitamin B12 can be difficult to find in a vegan diet.